Products: Heads & Porting

 Street Performance Heads

 Head flow, particulary exhaust port flow, is the main factor limiting power in the B20 engine.
 Our street performance head was designed to solve this problem.
-It will meet most street performance requirements including use with our supercharger system.
+It will meet most street performance requirements including use with superchargers and turbo chargers.
 The design includes modified combustion chambers to improve combustion efficiency and unshroud the valves, hardened seats, bronze guides, high flow stainless steel valves including an oversize 36mm exhaust valve, three angle valve job, and dual valve springs.
 The head is milled to achieve the desired compression ratio.

 Our Street Performance Head is usually based on the B20F casting, or the similar late B20 carb head, in order to take advantage of differences in these casting that allow the best exhaust port shape to be produced.
 The chief restriction on these heads is in the exhaust port, so that is where improvements are emphasized, typically improving exhaust flow by over 30%.
-The superior intake port, needing little work for most street applications, and larger intake valve of the fuel injected heads, allows modification time to be concentrated in the exhaust and combustion chamber where it is most cost effective.
+The superior intake port and larger intake valve of the fuel injected heads, allows modification time to be concentrated where it is most cost effective.

 The SP head will work with a variety of carbed and fuel injected induction systems, but requires tuning of these systems to support significant increases in fuel/air flow.
 Although designed to work best with our cams and exhaust systems, significant increases are possible with other components.
-Using the SP head on a properly rebuilt 2-liter B20 engine with our street performance cam and exhaust, a very broad power band with 120 HP at the wheels and 150- 160 HP at the crank can be expected.
+Using the SP head on a properly rebuilt 2-liter B20 engine with our street performance cam and exhaust, will result in a very broad power band with HP in the 120 range at the wheels and150 at the crank, with variations depending a number of factors including how the testing is conducted.
 Power and torque increases start at very low engine speeds and continue throughout the useable RPM range.
 Detailed dynamometer results are available on request.